jxandercrawford/PyStream/README.md

 A simple imperfect implementation of streaming operations in Python using [generators](https://wiki.python.org/moin/Generators) inspired by [fs2](https://fs2.io/#/).

+This library makes implementing lazy evaluated Python code simpler via the creation of new datatypes to streamline use of generators, maps, and filters.

 ### Quick Start: FizzBuzz

 #### Problem